German Shepherd Rescue FAQ's

 Who runs the rescue?

-The rescue was started by Jayne who has many years of experience with GSD's and German Shepherd rescue.
+The rescue was started by Jayne Shenstone who has many years of experience with GSD's and German Shepherd rescue.
+Jayne started the rescue when she lived in Scotland and it was originally called German Shepherd Rescue UK.
+After moving back to England we had to dissolve GSRUK to set up a new organisation registered in England - hence the name change to German Shepherd Dog Rescue or GSDR.
 The rescue is a voluntary organisation and relies totally on German Shepherd lovers who are prepared to give up some time to help with rescue and rehoming.

 How is the rescue funded?

-GS Rescue is funded totally by donations from the general public and people who adopt dogs from us are asked to make a donation in order that we can continue with our work.
+GS Rescue is funded entirely by donations from the general public and the people who adopt dogs from us are asked to make a donation in order that we can continue with our work.

 Why is the rescue a limited company?